-Solar panels come in different sizes.
-They differ based on the brand and size of the solar panel system that you want to be installed.
+Solar panels can come in different shapes and sizes, and differ based on the brand and type of solar panels that you want to install.
 That said, the average size of a rooftop solar panel is approximately 2 metres by 1 metre.
 With that in mind, significant rooftop space is needed to effectively install these panels.

 It’s also important to take note of any possible obstruction or areas of concern on your roof as this might disrupt or change the layout of solar panels on your roof.
-Vents, ponding water and chimneys are the most common rooftop obstructions.
-Solar installers are usually able to work around these obstructions.
-However, this might cause you to incur greater installation costs and reduce the effectiveness of the solar panels.
+Skylights and dormer windows are the most common rooftop obstructions.
+Solar installers are usually able to work around these obstructions, but they often also means less space on your roof available for solar panels.

 2) Amount of Shade

-We know that solar panels rely primarily on sunlight to function.
-Because of this, shade can significantly diminish the amount of power that a solar panel setup can generate.
-This can greatly affect the overall effectiveness of a solar system.
-This means that if your roof is relatively shaded or has shadows cast on it for extended time durations — for example, due to large trees or neighbouring buildings — installation of solar on your rooftops might not be the best option.
-Bottom line: the more direct sunlight your rooftop is exposed to, the greater its solar suitability!
+This means that if your roof is significantly shaded or has shadows cast on it for extended time durations — for example, due to large trees or neighbouring buildings — installation of solar on your rooftops might not be the best option.
+The bottom line: the more direct sunlight your rooftop is exposed to, the greater its solar suitability.

 3) Angle and Direction

-Ever heard that south-facing roofs are the best for solar as they generate the most electricity from its solar panels?
+Ever heard that south-facing roofs are the best for solar panels?
 Well. it’s time to bust this misconception!
-This is not true in Singapore and is more relevant to the US context.
-Locally, east-facing roofs are the most optimal for solar as they have the highest and most direct sun exposure.
+This is not true for Singapore and is only relevant for countries like the United States in the Northern Hemisphere.
+As Singapore lies on the equator, the direction your roof faces doesn’t really matter — though east-facing roofs are a little more optimal for solar with the highest sun exposure.